-JUN 30 Earliest construction of temporary channel crossings.
-OCT 1 Gravel stockpiled on river bars must be removed on a daily basis after October 1.
-Each day thereafter, extraction sites shall be groomed and graded to drain freely at the end of each working day.
-All channel crossings must be removed.
-OCT 15 Grading must be completed.
-All gravel extraction ceases on river bars, unless an approved river flow monitoring plan is enacted and a time extension granted.
-NOV 1 Revegetate mitigation areas.
-Post-extraction aerial photos are delivered to the Corps, CHERT, and NMFS.
-DEC 15 Post-extraction cross section data, volume calculations, aerial photos, brief narratives of extraction activity for the season and biological monitoring data submitted to Corps, NMFS and CHERT, except biological monitoring data gathered in November and December.
+- OCT 1 Gravel stockpiled on river bars must be removed on a daily basis after October 1.
+Each day thereafter, extraction sites shall be groomed and graded to drain freely at the end of each working day. - OCT 15 All channel crossings must be removed.
+Regrading must be completed for all gravel bars.
+All gravel extraction ceases on river bars, unless an approved river flow monitoring plan is enacted and a time extension granted. - NOV 1- Plant mitigation areas.
+Post-extraction aerial photos are delivered to the Corps, - FEB 28 CHERT, and NMFS. - DEC 1 Post-extraction cross section data and biological monitoring data submitted to Corps, NMFS and CHERT except biological monitoring data gathered in November and December. - DEC 31 Mitigation monitoring reports due to Corps, NMFS, and CHERT.
+Biological monitoring data gathered in November and/or December submitted to Corps and CHERT.